top of page

 The Leeds Dentistry Interview is based upon the NHS Value Based Recruitment strategies, and will either be something practical (a role-play / manual dexterity task) or question-based stations.

 Each applicant will participate in a set of multiple mini-interviews (MMIs).
 Candidates should expect to be present for an entire morning or afternoon session.
 The format of the interviews is a number of different tasks undertaken consecutively.
 These tasks are carefully designed to determine each candidate’s suitability to study one of our dental courses.
-The performance will be assessed separately for each station and an overall score generated.

 The evaluation criteria for admission to the Leeds BDS course include various factors such as: